rns/kollos-luif-doc/manual.md

 The general syntax for a BNF statement is as follows (`stat`, `block`, `funcbody`, `Name`, and `String` symbols are as defined by the Lua grammar):

-Note: this describes LUIF structural and lexical grammars 'used in the default way' as defined in [Grammars](#grammars) section above.
-The first rule will act as the start rule.

 ```
 stat ::= bnf